Melding Wildlife Surveys to Improve Conservation Inference: Discussion

 Accounting for observational error is often a necessity when developing models for SCC \citep{Fernandes2019}.
-By taking a Markov melding approach, we showed how samples that account for observational uncertainty can be incorporated into a joint response.
+By taking a Markov melding approach, we showed how surveys with unique observational uncertainties and scales can be incorporated into a joint response.
 Furthermore, we facilitated computation by fitting the model in stages which obviated high-dimensional parameter updates and induced conjugacy for several parameters in the submodels.
 Another computational advantage of Markov melding is that it enabled model specific data augmentation strategies such as PX-DA in the ADSM and tobit regression in the STTM.
 Our scalable approach for joint Bayesian inference serves as a foundation for developing future integrated models for mixed surveys of wildlife abundance in other studies.